NikhilSharma-30/Vision-Maths/README.md

 ## 📌 Overview

-Vision Maths is an AI-based project that converts handwritten mathematical expressions into digital text using OCR techniques.
+Vision Maths is an Deep learning-based project that converts handwritten mathematical expressions into digital text using OCR techniques.
 It is designed to assist visually impaired students in learning mathematics and can be extended to Braille-based systems.

 ---